 I also like how simple is to work with the options panel.
-You can drag-and-drop modules, set margins and paddings without being a guru of web design.
+You can drag-and-drop modules, and set margins and paddings without being a guru of web design.

-Everything is fast, visual and newbie-friendly with Tatsu.
+Everything is fast, visual, and newbie-friendly with Tatsu.

 The major cons are the lack of additional modules by third-party contributors.

-Also, I get lost from time to time in the section/column editing, without any way to switch between views or get back to tree view, so I’m forced to save and close the page and re-open it again to see the desired view.
+Also, I get lost from time to time in the section/column editing, without any way to switch between views or get back to the tree view, so I’m forced to save and close the page and re-open it again to see the desired view.